 Following the introduction of the Bikini there was a period of Social resistance which peaked in 1951 when the Bikini caused an uproar after Miss World was crowned in a Bikini.

 This led to some conservative Countries threatening to pull out of the competition as the Church labelled Bikinis Sinful followed by a ban in some US States and European Countries like Spain and Italy.

 This didnt spell the death of Bikini as it remained resilient eventually gaining popularity on the French Riviera in 1953.
-Its popularity soared during the 1960s sexual revolution as the Bikini came to symbolise the emancipation of Women.
+The Bikin’s popularity also soared during the 1960s sexual revolution as the Bikini came to symbolise the emancipation of Women.

 Since then Bikinis have become a Pop Culture staple after making appearances in Film, TV and other Media such as Playboy Magazine.

 The Miss World Pageant now also has a Bikini Category.